StevenMayher/432-2022/classes/class11/README.md

 ## Announcements

 1. There is a [Minute Paper after Class 11](https://bit.ly/432-2022-min-11), due at noon tomorrow (Wednesday 2022-02-16).
+2. I'll be sending out a short recording / document later today via email.
+Please keep an eye out for it.
-2. If you haven't yet read this [Important Note from Dr. Love on Effect Size and Interpreting Effect Sizes](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class09/effects_note.pdf) first mentioned [in Class 09](https://github.com/THOMASELOVE/432-2022/tree/main/classes/class09#important-note-from-dr-love-on-effect-size-and-interpreting-effect-sizes), then I encourage you to do so.
+3. If you haven't yet read this [Important Note from Dr. Love on Effect Size and Interpreting Effect Sizes](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class09/effects_note.pdf) first mentioned [in Class 09](https://github.com/THOMASELOVE/432-2022/tree/main/classes/class09#important-note-from-dr-love-on-effect-size-and-interpreting-effect-sizes), then I encourage you to do so.
-3. The Answer Sketch for Lab 3 is now posted to our Shared Drive.
+4. The Answer Sketch for Lab 3 is now posted to our Shared Drive.
-4. Grades and TA feedback on Lab 2 are now available in the Grading Roster on our Shared Drive.
+5. Grades and TA feedback on Lab 2 are now available in the Grading Roster on our Shared Drive.
     - Four nice examples of Plots for Question 1 from Lab 2 are now available [in our Shared Drive](https://docs.google.com/document/d/1pohRZSY38S2L449l05PWNJkZvWQX9XNc-sA2OLIfQrw/edit?usp=sharing), along with the code used to create them.

 ## The `tidymodels` packages